ajthor/symbolic-controls-toolbox/DEVELOPMENT.md

     │ C++ │ -> │  c_wrapper  │ -> │ <language>_wrapper │ -> │ <language> │
     └─────┘    └─────────────┘    └────────────────────┘    └────────────┘
 ```

+## Visitor Pattern

+Control models use the visitor pattern to define new behavior.